harrietty/harrietryder.co.uk/src/blog/storybook-with-typscript-customize-cra.md

 Firstly, what is customize-CRA?

-Customize-CRA is a project that allows you to customize the webpack configuration object that create-react-app creates and keeps hidden from you (unless you eject).
+<a href="https://github.com/arackaf/customize-cra" target="_blank">Customize CRA</a> is a project that allows you to customize the webpack configuration object that `create-react-app` creates and keeps hidden from you (unless you eject).

 When you run `create-react-app`, a brand new React project is spun up for you, but most of the configuration is tidied away out of sight.
 There's no `webpack.config.js` file, so you have very little control over how your files are bundled.
 This is fine most of the time, CRA is officially maintained and supported by Facebook (the React team) so you're guaranteed it's gonna do a pretty good job of sorting our your configuration for you.
 It handles most things you could imagine, including images, fonts, SASS, ES6+ language features and a dev server.